ALL

 Other languages

 For most people gambling is a leisure activity they enjoy doing once in a while.
 People play the lottery and bingo, go to a casino, or bet on horse races and sporting events.
 Proceeds or profits from gambling are often used to fund a charity, non-profit agency, or a community program.
+Most people who gamble do so without experiencing any related harm.
+For others it comes with serious risks and health concerns.

 What is gambling?